Multi Block Printing on Fabric with Easy Carve

 Mix a second colour and ink up your second block.

 You should be able to see where the new block fits into the first block’s print (this is the part that I managed to cover up with my hand here…)

 Fill in the gaps along the whole fabric to finish your print.
 When your prints are dry, iron the fabric on a hot setting to fix your ink.
-Your fabric will
+Your fabric will then be washable.

 To print your own fabric you will need: